JaneMoujaess/TodoList/README.md

 # TodoList
-Multicategory Todo List built with Express, EJS, MongoDB.
+Todo List built with Express, EJS, MongoDB for multicategorized lists linked to database.